-We welcome the re-release of Cowcatcher Milk Stout, named in tribute to the railroads that surround our brewery.
-Originally brewed as a limited edition 10-barrel batch, resounding appeals convinced us to offer it from January through April.
-This surprisingly sessionable brew is as black as night.
-With one deep whiff of its thick tan head, you’ll immediately catch the aromas of rich cocoa and dark-roasted coffee beans.
+Named in tribute to the railroads that surround the brewery, this surprisingly sessionable brew is as black as night.
+With one deep whiff of its thick tan head, you’ll immediately catch the aromas of cocoa and dark-roasted coffee beans.
 Swish it around your palate to savor its full-body and smooth mouthfeel.
 It boasts a warm pumpernickel-bready flavor and finishes with a touch of bittersweet chocolate.
-Enjoy this beer with dessert - brownies, chocolate chip cookies, or any rich, sweet treat.
+Enjoy with dessert - brownies, chocolate chip cookies, or any rich, sweet treat.

 This brew is a shout-out to the alter ego in each of us, beckoning it out of dormancy.
 Porter Hardy, IV, brewery president, left his career as an attorney to heed the call of his weekend passion, making beer.
 Along with some friends who were just as consumed by beer, he established Smartmouth Brewing Company in 2012.
 Alter Ego, brewed in the farmhouse style of a Belgian Saison, is an effervescent and refreshing beer with fruity notes, a hint of pepper and a dry finish.
 Try pairing it with seafood, especially oysters or mussels, smoked sausages or cured meats.
 It complements aged gouda, chevre and ripe soft cheeses.